Veined octopus resting between coconut and sea shells

 It’s a well-known fact that octopuses have eight arms.
 But did you know that each arm contains its own ‘mini brain’?

-Jon Ablett, curator of the Museum's cephalopod collection (including octopuses), tells us more:
+Jon Ablett, who cares for the cephalopod collection at the Natural History Museum, which includes octopuses, tells us more:

 This arrangement enables octopuses to complete tasks with their arms more quickly and effectively.